 Which Comic Should I Read?

-Each of the comics have a particular tone to them.
+Each of the comics has a particular tone to them.
 Archie is more drama driven with humour laced throughout.
-On the other hand, Jughead is straight comedy – often involving crazy situations.
-My suggestion is to based your decision on the kind of tone you like to read and if you enjoy it seek out more.
+On the other hand, Jughead is a straight comedy – often involving crazy situations.
+My suggestion is to base your decision on the kind of tone you like to read and if you enjoy it seek out more.

 How Do I Tell Traditional Archie and New Riverdale Apart?